Azure/Solution-Architecture-Questions/docs/technical-requirements.md

         * App vs Infra Scaling
     * Questions:
         * What's your traffic volume at normal load?
 Peak?
+        * What is the bottleneck that causes you to scale? (e.g. Memory, CPU, bandwidth)
+        * Are there any leading indicators to help you scale?
         * Do you have scalability/performance requirements?
 Ex.
 Number of users, transactions per second, Number of SQL statements running simultaneously
         * What is your Y/Y, Q/Q growth?
 Are there upcoming events that you anticipate growth/traffic spikes for?
         * Is your application written with microservices or as a monolith?
 Can the components be deployed as seperate services?